Harsh-ECX/MySQL/MySQL for Linux EN.md

 For the detailed information of EXPRESSCLUSTER X, please refer to [this site](https://www.nec.com/en/global/prod/expresscluster/index.html) .

-configurations
+Configuration
 ---
-In this guide, create 2 nodes (Node1 Node2 as below) mirror disk type cluster.
+In this setup, create 2 nodes (Node1 and Node2 as below) mirror disk type cluster.
-We realize MySQL high availability By using EXPRESSCLUSTER X.
+Achieving MySQL high availability By using EXPRESSCLUSTER X.

 ### Software versions
 - MySQL 8.0(internal version:8.0.17)

+  OR
+- MySQL 8.0(internal version:8.0.21)
-- CLUSTERPRO X 4.1 for Linux (internal version：4.1.2-1)
+- CLUSTERPRO X 4.1/2/3 for Linux
 - CLUSTERPRO X Replicator for Linux
 - CLUSTERPRO X Database Agent for Linux